JylerG/TheRepBot/README.md

 RepBot is an app that allows users to award reputation points if a user has been helpful.
 Its main use case is for help and advice subreddits to help indicate users who have a track record of providing useful solutions.

-It allows the OP of a post, a mod, or a trusted user to reply to a user and award them a point using a bot command, which will be stored as their user flair (optional from v1.2) and stored in a data store.
+It allows the OP of a post, a mod, or a trusted user to reply to a user and award them a point using a bot command, which will be stored as their user flair (optional) and stored in a data store.
 The command can be customisable (by default it is `!thanks`).

 The app gets triggered when a comment is posted or edited, but only never award points twice per comment.
 It triggers on edit to give the user chance to amend a comment to add the "thanks" command if they forget initially.